-If you feel like lashing out at someone who has provoked you, try holding off that impulse for awhile.
-Pitch your pent up energy into some physical activity you like, such as walking or more do-it yourself projects.
+If you feel like lashing out at someone who has provoked you, try holding off that impulse for a while.
+Channel your pent up energy into some physical activity, such as working out or physically demanding DIY projects.

 Give In Occasionally

-If you get into frequent quarrels with people, feel obstinate and defiant, ask yourself "Is this really worth fighting for?"
-If not, give in.
-Competition and criticism are contagious, but so is cooperation.
+If you get into frequent quarrels with people, ask yourself "Is this really worth fighting for?"
+Cooperation can be as contagious as competition and criticism.

 Eat Sensibly and Get Plenty of Rest